aka: The Workaholic

 - In Babylon 5, Captain Sheridan is one of these.
 He has a dialogue with his partner which goes like this:

-I see you sitting, peacefully, on a beach, with nothing to do.
-After five minutes, your head would simply explode.
+I sometimes imagine you sitting, peacefully, on a beach, with nothing to do.
+It always ends with your head imploding.

 How do you know me so well?